 We will be focusing on the Safari Camps as they are all unfenced camps situated in the Big-five game parks of the Greater Kruger.

-Please Note that all the African Ivory Route camps are undergoing a revamp and refresh process with the appointment of Transfrontier Parks Destinations as their commercial operator.
+Please Note that most of these camps are undergoing a revamp and refresh process with the appointment of Transfrontier Parks Destinations as their commercial operator.

-For more information or to make your booking at one of these three groups of camps, please visit the African-Ivory-Route website.
+For more information or to make your booking at one of these camps, please visit the African-Ivory-Route website.